rnh/django-redis-sessions-fork/README.rst

 4. That's it

-See: `django-redis-sessions <http://pypi.python.org/pypi/django-redis-sessions-fork>`_ on pypi
+See: `django-redis-sessions-fork <http://pypi.python.org/pypi/django-redis-sessions-fork>`_ on pypi

 5. Tests::